Code-Institute-Submissions/Dark-Luna/README.md

 Name: Template post mortem for error message

-- Bug description: When an error was made when filling out a form, the error message was not shown.
+- Bug description: When an error was made when filling out a form, the error message was not showing.
 I checked and double checked everything and then posted it on slack.
 Thankfully, I was made aware that the correct file format is error.htmL and not error.htm.
 Classic case of fatigue and code blindness.
 Gotta love the slack community!

 - Fix: Put an L in the file format.
 Sometimes it is really that simple.